rsachetto/MonoAlg3D_C/README.md

 # Compile
 ----
-Change the current version of GCC to 5.3 by changing the following variables in bsbash/build_functions.sh
+Change the current version of GCC to 5.3 by changing the following variables in bsbash/build_functions.sh (For manjaro no changes are needed.
+For Fedora you need the following changes.)
 ```sh
 $ C_COMPILER=/usr/bin/gcc53
 $ CXX_COMPILER=/usr/bin/g++53